Lei Jun

-Lei Jun was born on 7 December 1969 in Xiantao, in the underdeveloped countryside of Hubei.
-Both of his parents were teachers, which was a disgraced profession after the Cultural Revolution; his father made $7 per month.
+Lei was born on 16 December 1969 in the city of Xiantao, Hubei, China.
+Both of his parents were teachers; his father made $7 a month.
 As a child, he was interested in electronics and liked disassembling and re-assembling radios, which was encouraged by his father.
 He made the first electric lamp in his village using two batteries, a bulb, a self-made wooden box, and some wires.